• Can you introduce yourself and explain how Hufschmid Guitars came about?

 • The everyday guitarist is often held back by the price of products crafted individually by hand.
 What could you say to defend the cost of making your guitars and plectrums?

-My prices are more than reasonable.
-Having said that, supporting an artisan is a wonderful thing.
+Supporting an artisan is a wonderful thing.
 You uphold the craftsman’s vision into which he puts all his heart, knowledge, know-how and experience.
-He is realising an individual creation not a mass produced object without a soul.
+He is realizing an individual creation not a mass produced object without a soul.
 The years of work this entails can cause many personal hardships.
 Creative originality always does.
 You can buy cheap, mass-produced, machine-built items to save money, but think about it for a moment.
 The countries that export these, for the most part, do not treat their employees well or even necessarily support human rights!

-• What is your news and what are your plans for the near future and further ahead…?
+• What are your plans for the near future and further ahead…?

 • Finally, what is your message to the guitar community?